couchbase/kv_engine/engines/ep/README.md

 ## Synchronisation Primitives

-There are two mutual-exclusion primitives available in ep-engine (in addition to those provided by the C++ standard library):
+There is one custom mutual-exclusion primitives available in ep-engine (in addition to those provided by the C++ standard library):

 1. `RWLock` shared, reader/writer lock - [rwlock.h](./src/rwlock.h)
-2. `SpinLock` 1-byte exclusive lock - [atomix.h](./src/atomic.h)

 A condition-variable is also available called `SyncObject` [syncobject.h](./src/syncobject.h). `SyncObject` glues a `std::mutex` and